microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 * Add a Backup Storage to the MABS disk storage
 * Register an on-premise Windows server (Windows server 2016) and the on-premise Hyper-V host to the MABS
 * Protect the registered VM with MABS
-* Recover a VM using the recovered vhdx from MABS
+* Recover a Virtual Machine using MABS backup

 ### Task 1: Install the Microsoft Azure Backup Server (MABS)